 The treatment plan could involve a combination of various methods:

-1. Surgical Removal of Larvae
+1. Surgical removal of larvae

-A crucial step in treating mouth larvae is the surgical removal of the larvae.
+A crucial step in treating mouth larvae is their surgical removal.
 This procedure is performed under local anaesthesia to ensure patient comfort.
-During the surgery, the healthcare provider uses specialized tools, such as forceps or hemostats, to carefully extract the maggots one by one.
-This meticulous approach minimizes tissue damage and helps prevent complications associated with the infestation.
+During the surgery, the healthcare provider uses specialised tools, such as forceps or hemostats, to carefully extract the maggots one by one.

-2. Debridement of Necrotic Tissue
+2. Debridement of necrotic tissue

 In conjunction with larval removal, thorough debridement of necrotic tissue (dead tissue) is essential.
-This process involves cleaning the affected area to remove any dead or infected tissue, which can harbour bacteria and exacerbate the condition.
+This process involves cleaning the affected area to remove dead or infected tissue, which can harbour bacteria and exacerbate the condition.
 Proper debridement promotes healing and reduces the risk of further complications.

-3. Topical Applications
+3. Topical applications

-4. Systemic Medications
+4. Systemic medications

 In addition to mechanical removal and topical treatments, systemic medications may be prescribed to support recovery.
-Antibiotics may be administered to prevent or treat secondary infections, while antiparasitic medications can help eliminate any remaining larvae in the body.
+Antibiotics may be administered to prevent or treat secondary infections, while antiparasitic medicines can help eliminate any remaining larvae in the body.

 In severe cases, additional surgery may be required to clean out dead tissue and promote healing.
 This step becomes particularly important in advanced stages of infestation to avoid complications like tissue damage, secondary infections or systemic spread of the infestation.